Cloudxtreme/agentcontroller8/newclient/README.md

 ```

 ## 2. Issue commands to chosen targets ##

+*Note:* Communication from a client to AgentController2 is achieved via passing messages back and forth on synchronized data structure in a shared Redis instance.
+In order to start communicating, you need to know the host name and port of your Redis instance used for communication.

 You can use the high-level client's rich non-blocking API for issuing commands and receiving responses very easily.
 ```go
 client := newclient.NewClient("localhost:9999", "")